Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

 and

 with $ \vert m \vert=1,2,..,(N-1) $ , $ D \geq 2 $ and $ N \geq 2 $.
-Substituting Eqs.(58,59) into criterion (50) we see that in the strongly mixing case any b-class N-free EC-density matrix encodes the ensemble of \textit{absolutely entangled, i.e. entangled at all possible values of $ \vert m \vert $} quantum subsystems of dimensionality $ D > 2 $ each, while at $ D=2 $ it is separable only at one special point where $ p=p^{(b.s.)}_{th1}(D=2)=p^{(b.s.)}_{th2}(D=2)=1/2 $ remaining entangled at all other possible values of entanglement parameter, as it was predicted previously for the example of b-class EC-density matrix in $ 2 \otimes 2 $ Hilbert space given by Horodeckis \cite{6}.
-As well, from Eqs.(50,58,59) it follows that for \textit{any} $ N \geq 2 $ and $ D > 2 $ any strongly mixing b-class N-free equally connected density matrix of the type (44,45) \textit{is always entangled}.
-Therefore, among infinite ensembles of different quantum subsystems connected with each other by means of strongly mixing b-class N-free EC-density matrices only those consisting of $ 1/2 $-spins or qubits ($ D=2 $) are separable at single entanglement parameter value $ p=1/2 $, while \textit{all ensembles of quantum subsystems with $ D > 2 $ remain entangled}.
+Substituting Eqs.(41,42) into criterion (30) we see that in the strongly mixing case any b-class N-free EC-density matrix encodes the ensemble of \textit{absolutely entangled, i.e. entangled at all possible values of $ \vert m \vert $} quantum subsystems of dimensionality $ D > 2 $ each, while at $ D=2 $ it is separable only at one special point where $ p=p^{(b.s.)}_{th1}(D=2)=p^{(b.s.)}_{th2}(D=2)=1/2 $ remaining entangled at all other possible values of entanglement parameter, as it was predicted previously for the example of b-class EC-density matrix in $ 2 \otimes 2 $ Hilbert space given by Horodeckis \cite{6}.
+As well, from Eqs.(30,41,42) it follows that for \textit{any} $ N \geq 2 $ and $ D > 2 $ any strongly mixing b-class N-free equally connected density matrix \textit{is always entangled}.
+Therefore, among the ensembles of different quantum subsystems connected with each other by means of strongly mixing b-class N-free EC-density matrices only those consisting of $ 1/2 $-spins or qubits ($ D=2 $) are separable at single entanglement parameter value $ p=1/2 $, while \textit{all ensembles of such type with $ D > 2 $ remain entangled}.